Sky360-Repository/gui-openmct/README.md

 ** All other Sky360GUI Repos are obsolete although some code will be reused. **
 <h3>Docker Build</h3>
-You will need to build from two seperate repositories from github.com/Sky360-Repository.
+You will need to build from two seperate repositories (simpletracker repo and gui-openmct repo) from github.com/Sky360-Repository.
+Save both repos in their respective folders onto the desktop or into a folder.
 <br><br><br>
 I. Instructions:<br><br>
-A. simpletracker repo:
+A. simpletracker repo:<br>
-git clone -b gui_videostream https://github.com/Sky360-Repository/simpletracker-ros2-ws/
+1. git clone -b gui_videostream https://github.com/Sky360-Repository/simpletracker-ros2-ws/
 <br>
-The commands below should be used to get this ROS package up and running in VSCode and using the ROS dev container
+The commands below should be used to get this ROS package up and running in VSCode and using the ROS dev container<br>
-1. cd simpletracer-ros2-ws [open this file in VS Code.]
+2. cd simpletracer-ros2-ws [open this file in VS Code.]<br>
-2. code .
-[Type this in VS Code's terminal.
+3. code .
+[Type this in VS Code's terminal. <br>
-3. Restart in Dev container [popup box on lower right of VS Code Terminal.
-Click on Dev Container.n This may take a few minutes.]
+4. Restart in Dev container [popup box on lower right of VS Code Terminal.
+Click on Dev Container.n This may take a few minutes.]<br>
-4. ./setup.sh [Type in VS Code's terminal.
-This step is needed only once.]
+5. ./setup.sh [Type in VS Code's terminal.
+This step is needed only once.]<br>
-5. ./build.sh  [Type this in VS Code's terminal.]
+6. ./build.sh  [Type this in VS Code's terminal.] <br>
-6. ./launch.sh   [Type this in VS Code's terminal.]
+7. ./launch.sh   [Type this in VS Code's terminal.]
 <br><br>
 switch to another shell in simpletracker container<br>
 start rosbridge_server:<br>